starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 The payload cannot reliably jump back to the stack due to ASLR.
 Therefore, the payload has to write to and jump back to a non-moving and writable location in memory, like section `0804c000-0804d000`.
 Can the payload manipulate `scanf` to write to any location like `0804c000`?
 Yes, it can.

-First, drill down and understand how `scanf` works.
+First, understand how `scanf` works.
 Take another look at the `captcha` function from Ghidra's decompiled code:
 ```c
 uint captcha(void) {}
     ...